Podcast with Dr. Kay Alicyn Ferrell

 So I think that if I were a parent using this, I’d look at how old my child is, and I’d go to that chapter in the book.
 I talk about how the chapters overlap in that age group because we don’t have really good data on when visually impaired kids do things.
 If you find something in that book that maybe you hadn’t known about before, then maybe you can go to the previous chapter and look at that.

-There are a couple chapters that are good to read at any time.
-The first one is the introductory chapter that talks about what we do know about how children with visual impairments learn and grow, then the last chapter, which is actually an epilogue written by individuals with visual impairments themselves, and what they would say to parents about how they were supported when they were growing up and what they would suggest parents might do with their own children.
+There are a couple of chapters that are good to read at any time.
+The first one is the introductory chapter that talks about what we do know about how children with visual impairments learn and grow then the last chapter, which is actually an epilogue written by individuals with visual impairments themselves and what they would say to parents about how they were supported when they were growing up and what they would suggest parents might do with their own children.